-If you are a fan of Olympus like me, I own an Olympus camera and a voice recorder — you've probably experienced once (if not several times) that you couldn't find the data you want.
+If you are a fan of Olympus like me (I own an Olympus camera and a voice recorder), you've probably experienced once, if not several times, that you couldn't find the data you want.

-Anyway, that happened to me.
+I actually suffered from that.
 One day, I was downloading the photos of my bird-watching vacation in Texas when I hit the wrong command and all of my precious vacation snapshots suddenly disappeared without a trace.

 Fortunately, after I got over the shock, I was able to recover the pics myself without sending the camera to the local shop.
 And all of my photos of Altamira orioles, buff-bellied hummingbirds, and hook-billed kites re-appeared as if by magic.